ouster-lidar/ouster-ros/README.md

 overlap at all, automatic cropping rejects it rather than advertising an empty image; remove or reorient that panel for the active `column_window`, or disable cropping only when an all-invalid padded panel is intentional.

+`min_scan_valid_columns_ratio` controls whether an incomplete revolution is processed.
+Its default of `0.0` matches the other driver processing nodes and can publish partially populated startup frames; missing samples remain zero in display images and `NaN` in depth.
+Set it to `1.0` to require every column, or choose an intermediate ratio when some packet loss is acceptable.

 To request an exact output crop, set all four ROI arrays in the parameter file.
 Coordinates are in the configured full-panel canvas, before any crop: